VediRago/Fragments/04_Prose/07_Kael_and_Sera/inc_Sera_meets_Kael.md

 It’s the rainwater beneath Sera’s feet that detaches her from the flow of bodies around her.
-Each brush challenges balance; the Next pulls her back to center, fixed on footsteps that ripple puddles that never meet.
+Each brush challenges balance; the Next pushes her back to center, fixed on footsteps that ripple puddles that never meet.

 A blink.
 One foot hangs mid-motion.